waveform80/picraft/docs/recipes.rst

 Note: this still isn't perfect.
-Ideally, we would identify contiguous blocks of coordinates to be updated which have the same block and set them all at the same time (which will utilize the :ref:`setBlocks` call for efficiency).
+Ideally, we would identify contiguous blocks of coordinates to be updated which have the same block and set them all at the same time (which will utilize the :ref:`world.setBlocks` call for efficiency).
 However, this is relatively complex to do well so I shall leave it as an exercise for you, dear reader!